JetBrains/kotlin/js/npm/templates/kotlin-test/README.md

 # Kotlin Test

-Module `kotlin-test` is used by the [Kotlin/JS](https://kotlinlang.org/docs/tutorials/javascript/kotlin-to-javascript/kotlin-to-javascript.html) compiler output for performing assertions in tests, independently of the test framework being used.
+The `kotlin-test` module is used by the [Kotlin/JS](https://kotlinlang.org/docs/tutorials/javascript/kotlin-to-javascript/kotlin-to-javascript.html) compiler output for performing assertions in tests, independently of the test framework being used.

 The library includes out-of-the-box support for [Jasmine](https://jasmine.github.io/),